-• Project Oversight: The President will oversee the project with the assistance from the Director of Human Resources and Plant Manager. • Trainers: ☑ In-house - Types of Training: ☐ Vendor - Types of Training by vendor: • Administration: The Company retained Training Funding Source to assist with enrollment, data collection, and data entry into ETP systems. ☑ In-house ☑ Subcontractor
+Project Oversight: The President will oversee the project with the assistance from the Director of Human Resources and Plant Manager.

+Trainers: In house - Types of Training:

+In-house - Types of Training: Vendor - Types of Training by vendor:

+Administration:

+The Company retained Training Funding Source to assist with enrollment, data collection, and data entry into ETP systems.

+⊠ In-house

+⊠ Subcontractor